troglobit/finit/README.md

     tty     [2]      /dev/tty5
     tty     [2]      /dev/tty6

-In this example acpid is started once at bootstrap using a conventional SysV init script.
-Here the run command was used, meaning the following task command is not run until the init script has fully completed.
-Then the keyboard setup script is called in parallel with spawning klogd as a monitored service.
+In this example syslogd is first started, in parallel, and then acpid is called using a conventional SysV init script.
+It is called with the run command, meaning the following task command to start the kbd script is not called until the acpid init script has fully completed.
+Then the keyboard setup script is called in parallel with klogd as a monitored service.

-Tasks and services are started in parallel, while run commands are run in the order listed and subsequent commands are not started until a run command has completed.
+Again, tasks and services are started in parallel, while run commands are called in the order listed and subsequent commands are not started until a run command has completed.

-Existing finit.conf files that lack runlevel setting will get a default runlevel assigned, `[234]`.

 Switching between runlevels can be done by calling init with a single argument, e.g., `init 5` switches to runlevel 5.